 Victoria Cheyenne (she/her/ella) is an Indigenous Bolivian-American (Aymara) director and editor passionate about telling stories centered on matriarchal lineage and cultural heritage.
 She lives in Bozeman, Montana creating documentary films and amplifying Indigenous artists through non-profit work.
 Cheyenne tells intimate familial stories with a reciprocal community-driven approach at the intersection of cultural care and artistic healing.

-Additionally, Cheyenne is the Board President of Mountain Time Arts, where she is dedicated to driving change through bold and engaging Indigenous-led public art projects in the Rocky Mountain West.
-As a public speaker, she’s guest lectured at universities across Turtle Island and moderated numerous film festival panels.
+Additionally, Cheyenne is the former Board President of Mountain Time Arts, where she led change through bold and engaging Indigenous public art projects in the Rocky Mountain West.
+As a public speaker, she’s guest lectured at universities across Turtle Island and moderated numerous film festival panels centered on ethical and mindful storytelling practices.
+She’s presently a Bridgercare Ambassador spreading education and awareness on how to access safe, affordable reproductive and sexual healthcare in Montana.